openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_compute_node.rst

 Nova compute service of each node in the `DistributedComputeHCI` role is configured by default to use its local Glance server.

-The third is ``roles/DistributedComputeHCIScaleUp.yaml``.
+The third is ``roles/DistributedComputeHCIScaleOut.yaml``.
 This role is like the DistributedComputeHCI role but does not run the Ceph Mon and Mgr service.
 It offers the Ceph OSD service however, so it may be used to scale up storage and compute services at each DCN site after the minimum of three DistributedComputeHCI nodes have been deployed.
-There is no `GlanceApiEdge` service in the `DistributedComputeHCIScaleUp` role but in its place the Nova compute service of the role is configured by default to connect to a local `HaProxyEdge` service which in turn proxies image requests to the Glance servers running on
+There is no `GlanceApiEdge` service in the `DistributedComputeHCIScaleOut` role but in its place the Nova compute service of the role is configured by default to connect to a local `HaProxyEdge` service which in turn proxies image requests to the Glance servers running on